freemonj/flask_api/README.md

 ---------------------
 * My function for processing an IP mask to be acquired or release take Big O(N^2)
 * Keeping persistent PRIMARY KEYS in Postgres so when you send consecutive creations you are appending to the database instead of overwriting keys
 * Apparently Sphinx does not work well with framework MVC design patterns like Flask as I found out the hard way
+* TLS was not invoked on the server side for REST request

 Installation / Usage